-15.0 Higher Education 15.0 ECTS credits Credits Syllabus for course at advanced level Public International Law Public International Law Course code: Valid from: Date of approval: Department Main field: Specialisation: JU560A Autumn 2020 2019-12-18 Department of Law Legal Science A1N - Second cycle, has only first-cycle course/s as entry requirements Decision Approved by the Education Committee of the Faculty of Law (by delegation) on 18 December 2019.
-Prerequisites and special admittance requirements For access to lectures and examination, the student must fulfil the general requirement for admission to elective courses, i.e. received pass grades for compulsory courses of at least 150 credits within the law program including the 6-credit Basic course in Public International Law.
-Exchange students admitted by the Department of Law at Stockholm University can also attend the course.
-Course structure Examination codeName0100Public International Law Higher Education Credits Course content The course aims to provide advanced knowledge of core issues and fundamental principles of public international law and to familiarise students with recent trends.
+Department of Law

+Syllabus

+for course at advanced level

+Advanced Course in Public International Law

+Högre kurs i Folkrätt

+15.0 Higher Education Credits

+15.0 ECTS credits

+Course code:JU701MValid from:Autumn 2021Date of approval:2020-06-03DepartmentDepartment of Law

+Main field: Public International Law

+Specialisation: A1N - Second cycle, has only first-cycle course/s as entry requirements

+Decision

+Approved by the Education Committee of the Faculty of Law on 3 June 2020.

+Prerequisites and special admittance requirements

+Admission to the course requires that the student is admitted to the master's programme in International Law (60 credits) at Stockholm University.

+Course structure

+Examination code0100

+Name

+Advanced Course in Public International Law

+Higher Education Credits

+15

+Course content

+The course aims to provide advanced knowledge of core issues and fundamental principles of public international law and to familiarise students with recent trends.
 The foundations of public international law are studied initially, such as its subjects, sources of law, relationship between national and international law, state responsibility, along with jurisdiction and immunity.
 The course also includes an introduction to and indepth studies of some of the different specialised regulations/topics of public international law such as maritime law, prohibition on the use of force, humanitarian law, the foundations of human rights and peacekeeping operations.
 The language of instruction is English.

-Learning outcomes Knowledge and understanding Upon completion of the course, students are expected to be able to: - demonstrate in-depth knowledge and understanding of international law, in particular with regard to basic concepts and categories as well as the ideas about society and international relations which these concepts and categories are based on.
-Skills and abilities Upon completion of the course, students are expected to be able to: - demonstrate an in-depth ability to apply and interpret legal norms within the different subject areas of the course, - demonstrate an in-depth ability to systematically, critically and independently identify, formulate and analyse issues of public international law, and - demonstrate an in-depth ability to examine, clearly explain and discuss one's conclusions in English, orally and in writing.
-Judgement and approach Upon completion of the course, students are expected to be able to: - evaluate the central legal rules and functions of public international law in a historical, political and general legal context.
-Education The course starts with an introductory lecture, the aim of which is to provide general orientation within the subject area.
-After this, the actual lessons and seminars start.
-During the course, students investigate a concrete legal problem or challenge in the subject area.
-This inquiry is presented in written form as an essay.
-Participation in the moot court and seminars is mandatory.
-Exemptions from the attendance requirement are otherwise solely granted if the student has a lawful excuse, in which case the student should complete a pedagogically equivalent assignment as compensation for their absence.
-No exemption from attendance will be granted for the oral presentations during seminars.
-Participation in other parts of the course is voluntary.
-More details about the scope and structure of the course are found in the course description.
-The language of instruction is English.
+Learning outcomes

+Knowledge and Understanding

+Upon completion of the course, students are expected to be able to:

+- demonstrate in-depth knowledge and understanding of international law, in particular with regard to basic concepts and categories as well as the ideas about society and international relations which these concepts and categories are based on.

+Skills and Abilities

+Upon completion of the course, students are expected to be able to:

+- demonstrate an in-depth ability to apply and interpret legal norms within the different subject areas of the course

+- demonstrate an in-depth ability to systematically, critically and independently identify, formulate and analyse issues of public international law, and

+- demonstrate an in-depth ability to examine, clearly explain and discuss one's conclusions in English, orally

+and in writing.